HŠK Zrinjski Mostar: Velež

 Zrinjski Mostar's main rival is Velež Mostar, the other main football team in Mostar.
 The highly contested game between both teams is called the Mostar derby.
 Zrinjski first played against Velež Mostar in the 1920s and 1930s.
 However, when Zrinjski was banned (1945–1992) for participating in the fascist league, no games between the rival teams were played.
 During that period, Velež became a successful club in former Yugoslavia, and a majority of Mostarian inhabitants supported it.
 After Zrinjski's league ban was lifted, the team became one of the essential symbols of the Croatian entity in Mostar, and it was mainly supported by Croats.
 The rival team, Velež, is supported primarily by local Bosniaks.
 The Mostar derby is highly contested, just as the Sarajevo derby.
 On 1 March 2000, Zrinjski and Velež played a friendly game for the first time in over 55 years.
 The game took place in Sarajevo and ended in a 2–2 draw.
-The first official game between the two teams was played in the Premier League of BiH at the Bijeli Brijeg Stadium on 13 August 2000 and was won by Zrinjski 2–0.
+The first official game between the two teams was played in the Premier League of BiH at Bijeli Brijeg Stadium on 13 August 2000, and Zrinjski won 2–0.

 The two fan groups which support each team are: